-Using historical LB 775 data, the Department analyzed patterns of how companies earned and used tax credits over the years and estimated the parameters using these patterns.
-These parameters estimate the distribution of tax credits earned and used over the entitlement and carryover periods.
-These parameters are the building blocks of projecting future tax expenditures on tax credits.
+Using historical LB 775 data, the Department analyzed patterns of how companies used tax credits over the years and estimated the parameters using the pattern of how companies used tax credits.
+The parameters that the Department measured are annual rates of tax credit usage on income tax, and annual rates of tax credit usage on sales and use tax.
+These parameters are the building blocks of projecting future tax expenditure on tax credits.